Fill out business license forms

 - DBPR

-- The Department of Business and Professional Regulation, the Florida state agency responsible for licensing and regulating businesses and professionals across various industries.
+- The Florida Department of Business and Professional Regulation, the state agency responsible for licensing and regulating businesses and professionals in Florida, including alcoholic beverage and tobacco licensees.

 - Transfer of Ownership